bg901690/CSC468-Team-Project/README.md

 clnodevm056-1.clemson.cloudlab.us:8080   // reference the ssh command from cloudlab and your designated port

 Development So Far:
-a) Edited Dockerfile to install Node version 12-slim
+- Edited Dockerfile to install Node version 12-slim

 Future Development:
-a) Edit Dockerfile to install MySQL instead of redis
+- Edit Dockerfile to install MySQL instead of redis
-b) Change out redis factors in webui files to MySQL
+- Change out redis factors in webui files to MySQL

 2) MySQL Database